Big River (musical): Act Two

 Huck, Jim, the Duke, and the King wash ashore in Bricktown, Arkansas, and attempt to fleece the rubes they find.
 The Duke and King come up with a scheme to make money ("The Royal Nonesuch"), tricking the townspeople.
 By the end of the evening, Huck can appreciate a new way of life — the three are now several hundred dollars richer.
 When he returns to the raft, Huck plays a horrible trick on Jim by assuming the guise of a slave hunter.
 Unamused, Jim rebukes Huck for the first time.
 After some thought, Huck realizes that Jim, though a slave, is still a human being and deserves an apology ("Worlds Apart").

 The King and Duke reappear to dragoon Huck into their next escapade.
 While Jim is, again, left alone with the raft, the three encounter a young fool on a dock, singing of his love of his home state ("Arkansas").
 Through no fault of his own, he tells the con men everything they need to know about a fortune to be inherited in the Wilkes family, and they crash the funeral as impostors to go about securing their riches ("How Blest We Are").
-Huck — through it all a pure soul — sees that the beautiful and innocent Mary Jane Wilkes is being robbed of her rightful inheritance by these "rapscallions", and steals back her money from the King and the Duke as she mourns her father's coffin ("You Oughta Be Here With Me").
+Huck — through it all a pure soul — sees that the beautiful and innocent Mary Jane Wilkes is being robbed of her rightful inheritance by these "rapscallions", and steals back her money from the King and the Duke as she mourns her father's coffin ("You Oughta Be Here with Me").
 He quickly stuffs the gold into her father's coffin and hides behind it to avoid notice.

 When Mary Jane realizes what Huck has done, she asks that he remain with her and become her friend.
-For the first time in his life, he is moved by the actions of another ("Leavin's Not the Only Way To Go"), yet he realizes that he has made a promise to Jim: one that transcends mere friendship.
-Huck returns again to the raft and finds the Duke tarred and feathered: he has sold Jim back into slavery for a mere forty dollars.
+For the first time in his life, he is moved by the actions of another ("Leavin's Not the Only Way to Go"), yet he realizes that he has made a promise to Jim, one that transcends mere friendship.
+Huck returns again to the raft and finds the Duke tarred and feathered; he has sold Jim back into slavery for a mere $40.
 Feeling guilty about what he has done, Huck pens a letter to Miss Watson, telling her where she can find the runaway Jim.
 After a momentary reprieve, Huck ends up feeling worse than ever.
-He tears up the letter and resolves to free Jim again, even if it means he will go to Hell ("Waiting For the Light To Shine" (Reprise)).
+He tears up the letter and resolves to free Jim again, even if it means he will go to Hell ("Waiting for the Light to Shine" (Reprise)).